 The Awana GO! program allows your children to help children in other countries/under-resources areas to participate in Awana and learn the spiritual truths that we learn.
 Your clubber will be given a flyer with instructions regarding a donation.
 Please place the flyer and the donation in a plastic bag and include your clubber’s name.
 When the donation is turned in, your clubber will receive an Awana GO! patch for their uniform.
 The suggested donation is $5 and any donation will be accepted, appreciated and rewarded.

 These events are for the whole family of K-High School clubbers!
 Pick-up a wood car kit and register for your car number with the secretary.
 You can cut out your car at home or have it cut and work on it at our annual Family Grand Prix Workshop.
 Clubber cars will race against each other on our very own aluminum track.
 There will be separate prizes for speed and design.
 Parents can design their own cars to race against other adult cars - just for fun.
-The Family Grand Prix Workshop will be on TBD.
-Grand Prix Race Day will be on TBD.
 Watch the calendar & flyers for times.

 The Sparks-A-Rama is an event where our Sparks team(s) compete against other Sparks teams in the area in Awana games.
 Clubbers need to have completed at least ten sections during the current club year to participate.
-There may be two to three practices outside of regular club nights and the main event will take place on TBD.
+There may be two to three practices outside of regular club nights in addition to the main event.
+Watch the club calendar for dates.
 This event is optional for clubbers.

 At the AwanaGames event our T&T team(s) compete against other T&T teams in the area in Awana games.
 Clubbers need to have completed at least ten sections during the current club year to participate.
-There may be two to three practices outside of regular club nights and the main event will take place on TBD.
+There may be two to three practices outside of regular club nights in addition to the main event.
+Watch the club calendar for dates.
 This event is optional for clubbers.

 At Bible Quizzing our T&T teams will compete against other T&T teams in the area in a quiz format with questions pertaining to the material from their handbook.
-Clubbers need to have completed at least ten sections during the current club year to participate.
-There may be two to three practices outside of regular club nights and the main event will take place on TBD.
-This is also and optional event for clubbers.
+Clubbers need to have completed at least ten sections during the current club year to participate. here may be two to three practices outside of regular club nights in addition to the main event.
+Watch the club calendar for dates.
+This is also an optional event for clubbers.

 Fall Fellowship: Fun!